Coatil/test-website/README.md

 ## Credits
 ### Built With
-* Google Maps API - External Library
+* Python Client for Google Maps Services - External Library
 * Flask - Web Framework
 * Vercel - Web Hosting

+Hyperson\<i\>c used functions from the Python Client for Google Maps Services.
+These functions are\:
+* gmaps.geocode
+* gmaps.reverse_geocode
+* gmaps.distance_matrix

+Hyperson\<i\c used functions from Flask.
+We did not make these ourselves, but the logic our original work.

+All other code is made my Hyperson\<i\c.

 ### Hyperson\<i\>c
 Hyperson\<i\>c consists of four members\: